-This prize is part of a partnership between ASCB and Beckman Coulter to support excellence in science.
+These prizes are part of a partnership between ASCB and Beckman Coulter Life Sciences to support excellence in science.
 Both ASCB and Beckman Coulter recognize the challenging times that trainees in biomedical research face.
 ASCB and Beckman Coulter are both determined to do everything possible to keep from losing the next generation of scientists.
 Losing the wave of innovation that these young researchers would bring to science would be equivalent to robbing society of its future.
-The ASCB Kaluza Prize is a step in a thousand-mile journey that our two organizations want to make together to ensure that science training remains a top priority in the U.S.
+The ASCB Kaluza Prizes are a step in a thousand-mile journey that our two organizations want to make together to ensure that science training remains a top priority in the U.S.

-The ASCB Kaluza Prize supported by Beckman Coulter is named for the German mathematician Theodor Kaluza (1885-1954), who is the namesake of Beckman Coulter's flow cytometry software system.
-The first ASCB Kaluza winner, Tina Han, received the $5,000 prize at the 2013 ASCB Annual Meeting in New Orleans.
-Nine other ASCB members (Liron Bar-Peled, Scott Coyle, Nathan Derr, Wenwen Fang, Jonathan Friedman, Ruei-Jiun Hung, Jessica Polka, Chung Yiu, and Jiaxi Wu) were selected as ASCB Beckman Coulter Distinguished Graduate Student Prize recipients, and will receive travel awards to the 2014 ASCB/IFCB Meeting, December 6-10, in Philadelphia, PA.
+The ASCB Kaluza Prizes supported by Beckman Coulter are named for the German mathematician Theodor Kaluza (1885-1954), who is the namesake of Beckman Coulter's flow cytometry software system.
+In 2013 the first ASCB Kaluza winner, Tina Han, received the $5,000 prize at the 2013 ASCB Annual Meeting in New Orleans.
+Nine other ASCB members (Liron Bar-Peled, Scott Coyle, Nathan Derr, Wenwen Fang, Jonathan Friedman, Ruei-Jiun Hung, Jessica Polka, Chung Yiu Jonathan Tang, and Jiaxi Wu) were selected as ASCB Beckman Coulter Distinguished Graduate Student Prize recipients, and will receive travel awards to the 2014 ASCB/IFCB Meeting, December 6-10, in Philadelphia, PA.